 Leatherworking has been around for as long as man has been eating meat.
 It’s an old craft with lots of tradition and terminology.
 This makes learning about the leather craft a whole lot of fun, but it can also make it confusing for consumers.
 When buying leather products, you want to make sure you know what you’re paying for.
 This often means wading through the marketing and learning some of the common terminology when it comes to different types of leather.
+If you’re looking for an all purpose leather cleaner and conditioner, we recommend Chamberlain’s Leather Milk.

 A cow, if you’ve never happened to see one, is a pretty big animal, so it has thick skin, and a lot of it.
 A whole cowhide is quite thick, and generally too thick to be useful for everyday leather products.
 So it’s usually cut down to be thinner and more useful for different purposes.
 (You can learn more about this from our last Leather 101 topic: Measuring the Thickness of Leather).